CTNielsen/homeassistant/packages/readme.md

 A small variaty of packages I've shared with people from my own setup.

-Everything here are created as packages and needs to be added in HA as so.
+Everything here is created as packages and needs to be added in HA as so.